picomadrazo/Genome-wide-gRNA-library-generator/README.md

 Working example is _Aspergillus niger_ NRRL3.

-Created by Jun Lyu and Juan Pablo Morán Torres for Utrecht University Microbiology lab un der supervision of H. A. B. Wösten.
+Created by Jun Lyu and Juan Pablo Morán Torres for Utrecht University Microbiology lab under the supervision of H. A. B. Wösten.